cryptonote-labs/monero-site/_i18n/it/resources/moneropedia/spendkey.md

 ### In-depth Information

-The *private* spend key is a 256-bit integer that is used to sign Monero transactions.
+The *private* spend key is a 256-bit integer that is used to sign Masari Supreme transactions.
 With the current deterministic key derivation method of the official wallet, the private spend key is also an alternate representation of the @mnemonic-seed.
 It can be used to derive all other account keys.